deestbie/console-docs/docs/venom/publishhostedvideo.md

 1. Go to **Details**.
 2. Enter the Title, Headline, and Description for your video.
 3. Enter one or more search Tags (comma separated).
+After entering each tag, select Return to commit it.
+The tag will display in blue.
+You can delete a tag by selecting "x".
+If attempt to add a tag name that already exists you will not be able to commit it.

 ## Step 4: Select Video Category